Mission & Overview

 The concept of a public health system, as described by the Centers for Disease Control and Prevention (CDC), is a complex network of individuals and organizations that have the potential to play significant roles in creating the conditions for health.
 The component parts of a potential system can improve health individually, but when they work together toward a health goal they act as a true system – a public health system.

-The organizational structure of the Central Region Public Health Network (CRPHN), with Mid-State Health Center as fiscal agent, includes a Public Health Advisory Council (PHAC), a PHAC Executive Committee, a Substance Misuse Prevention (SMP) Leadership Team/Subcommittee, a Substance Use Disorders Continuum of Care (CoC) Leadership Team/Subcommittee, Public Health Preparedness Leadership Team/Subcommittee, with additional subcommittees and workgroups created as needed.
+The organizational structure of the Central NH Regional Public Health Network (RPHN), with CADY, Inc. as fiscal agent, includes a Public Health Advisory Council (PHAC), a Substance Misuse Prevention (SMP) Leadership Team/Subcommittee, a Substance Use Disorders Continuum of Care (CoC) Leadership Team/Subcommittee, Public Health Preparedness Leadership Team/Subcommittee, with additional subcommittees and workgroups created as needed.

 Region Served